lependu/fastify-nodemailer/README.md

   ]
 };

-await this.nodemailer.sendMail(sendOptions);
+fastify.nodemailer.sendMail(sendOptions, (err, info) => {
+  if (err) next(err)
+  reply.send({
+    messageId: info.messageId
+  })
+})
 ```

 ## Multiple transports

-Since fastify-nodemailer fully supports Fastify's built-in encapsulation feature, all you need to do is register this plugin with your custom transporter and the corresponding route in a new context.
+Since fastify-nodemailer fully supports Fastify's built-in [encapsulation](https://www.fastify.io/docs/latest/Plugins-Guide/#register) feature, all you need to do is register this plugin with your custom transporter and the corresponding route in a new context.

 ## License